Prince-Tee/AWS_CloudSolutionFor2CompanyWebsites/README.md

 ![(screenshot)](https://github.com/Prince-Tee/AWS_CloudSolutionFor2CompanyWebsites/blob/main/Sreenshots%20from%20my%20local%20env/Configure%20Internal%20ALB5.PNG)
 ![(screenshot)](https://github.com/Prince-Tee/AWS_CloudSolutionFor2CompanyWebsites/blob/main/Sreenshots%20from%20my%20local%20env/Configure%20Internal%20ALB6.PNG)

-💡 Tip: Use host-based routing to direct traffic to the appropriate target groups based on the requested hostname.
+💡 Tip: Use host-based routing to direct traffic to the appropriate or created target groups based on the requested hostname.

 The default target configured on the listener while creating the internal load balancer is configured to forward traffic to wordpress on port 443.
 Now, we need to create a rule to route traffic to tooling as well.